 The Early History of Background Music

 Muzak – both the company and the wired wireless method for piping music into spaces – first appeared in the 1920s as a music “utility” on subscribers’ electricity bills.
-Created in 1922 by George Owen Squier, the idea for Muzak first came about when Squier was tinkering with technology and different modes of transmission as a major general in the United States Army’s signal corps, This led him to create a wireless music transmission service that supplied subscribers with their own gramophone, which was capable of picking up music he specifically beamed to their frequency.
-By the time Squier’s gramophone technology matured, however, home radios had become inexpensive and prevalent, allowing customers to listen to free broadcasts of music, news, and audio dramas.
+Created in New York in 1922 by George Owen Squier, the idea for Muzak songs first came about when Squier was tinkering with technology and different modes of transmission as a major general in the United States Army’s signal corps.
+This led him to create a wireless music transmission service that supplied subscribers with their own gramophone, capable of picking up music he specifically beamed to their frequency.
+By the time Squier’s gramophone technology matured, however, home radios had become inexpensive and prevalent, better allowing customers to listen to free broadcasts of music, news, and audio dramas.

 In 1934, after a few years of calling his service Wired Radio, Squier officially named his company Muzak.
-The new name was partly a play on Kodak, the popular film and camera company of that time, and, after some reorganization, the company focused its sights on commercial clients, such as offices, restaurants, and retail spaces.
+The new name was partly a play on Kodak, the popular film and camera company of that time.
+After some reorganization, the company focused its sights on commercial clients, such as offices, restaurants, and retail spaces.
 Muzak sent its first broadcasts to clients in 1936, and the following year the company was purchased by Warner Brothers, who then sold Muzak after World War II.